Bio

 The influence of these two men and the void left by their premature deaths inspired him, even more, to take up the cause of civil rights and social justice.

-Even in high school, Rev. Mark was involved in civil rights.
-By the time of his high school graduation in 1985 from the University School of Nashville (USN), the school yearbook referred to him as “USN’s own civil rights leader.”
 He traveled to Washington, DC to participate in the South African Embassy demonstrations against apartheid which began in 1984.
-He was actively involved in the Rev. Jesse Jackson’s first presidential campaign in also in 1984, and marched with Rev. Jackson against Ronald Reagan’s 1985 inauguration.
+He was actively involved in the Rev. Jesse Jackson’s first presidential campaign also in 1984, and marched with Rev. Jackson against Ronald Reagan’s 1985 inauguration.
 He would later work in Rev. Jackson’s 1988 presidential campaign, and in the Rev. Al Sharpton’s 2004 presidential campaign.

 As a Georgetown University freshman in 1985, Rev. Mark was one of the organizers of the shantytown built on Copley Lawn which led to the University’s divestment from apartheid South Africa.
 While he was a correspondent for the Georgetown student newspaper, his editors at The Hoya resisted calls to censor his coverage of the Reagan Administration’s “constructive engagement”’with the apartheid regime despite White House pressure upon university officials.